Make sure you have the things listed below before starting:

 In this tab, you can select the following items.

-- Database to be used (for CML select 'European' for TRACI select 'North American', the other databases are specific to regulatory calculation tools.
+Database to be used (for CML select 'European and global data' for TRACI select 'North American', the other databases are specific to regulatory calculation tools.
+Please note that PEF data can only be used in a limited number of tools, which means selecting it as the 'used database' may not result in mapped data.

 - Scope of the model, the default option is only 'Building' elements.